sp-uhh/sgmse/README.md

 We kindly ask you to cite our papers in your publication when using any of our research or code:

->[1] Simon Welker, Julius Richter and Timo Gerkmann. *Speech Enhancement with Score-Based Generative Models in the Complex STFT Domain*, ISCA Interspeech, 2022.
+>[1] Simon Welker, Julius Richter and Timo Gerkmann.
+"Speech Enhancement with Score-Based Generative Models in the Complex STFT Domain", *ISCA Interspeech*, Jul 2022.
 >
->[2] Julius Richter, Simon Welker, Jean-Marie Lemercier, Bunlong Lay and Timo Gerkmann. *Speech Enhancement and Dereverberation with Diffusion-Based Generative Models*, TBD, 2022.
+>[2] Julius Richter, Simon Welker, Jean-Marie Lemercier, Bunlong Lay and Timo Gerkmann.
+"Speech Enhancement and Dereverberation with Diffusion-Based Generative Models", *arXiv preprint arXiv:2208.05830*, Aug 2022.

+The paper [2] has been submitted to a journal and is currently under review.
+The appropriate citation for it may therefore change in the future.